-What is the dark side, or far side, of the moon?
+What is the dark side, or far side, of the moon? - CBBC Newsround

-China's launched a satellite which will help it explore the side of the moon that Earth doesn't get to see.
+China is set to launch its Chang'e-4 space probe this Saturday to explore the dark side of the moon - the side that Earth doesn't usually get to see.

-The satellite, called 'Queqiao' or 'Magpie Bridge', will be in an orbit about 300,000 miles from Earth.

-Once it's in place, China plans to send a space probe to what's known as the far side, or dark side, of the moon.

-No space probe has ever reached that part of the moon's surface because of communications difficulties.
+No space probe has ever reached that part of the moon's surface because of communication difficulties.

+But in May this year China launched a satellite called Queqiao, or Magpie Bridge, to try and solve this problem.

-The satellite will help relay signals from the probe back to scientists on Earth.
+The satellite will relay signals from the Chang'e-4 space probe on the far side of the moon back to scientists on Earth.

 What is the 'dark side' of the moon?